cloudbees-core-cd-workshop/custom-marker-pipelines/README.md

 # custom-marker-pipelines
-A custom maker Pipeline Jenkinsfile(s) to be used as part of the CD Acceleration with CloudBees Workshop
+A repository of Pipeline Jenkinsfile(s) to be used as with Custom Marker files for the CD Acceleration with CloudBees Workshop.